Strictly Come Dancing 2020 line up | Meet contestant Clara Amfo - TheNewsTrace

 Partnered with: Aljaž Škorjanec

-Greatest recognized for her 10am – 1pm present on BBC Radio 1, residence of the Stay Lounge, Clara is a radio DJ and tv presenter.
+Greatest identified for her 10am – 1pm present on BBC Radio 1, dwelling of the Dwell Lounge, Clara is a radio DJ and tv presenter.

 Her credit as a tv presenter embody One World: Collectively at Residence (BBC One), ITV2’s protection of The BRIT Awards and the BBC’s protection of Glastonbury Competition, Radio 1’s Massive Weekend, and The Proms.